Proteomics: Protein detection with antibodies (immunoassays)

-Antibodies to particular proteins, or to their modified forms, have been used in biochemistry and cell biology studies.
+Antibodies to particular proteins, or their modified forms, have been used in biochemistry and cell biology studies.
 These are among the most common tools used by molecular biologists today.
 There are several specific techniques and protocols that use antibodies for protein detection.
 The enzyme-linked immunosorbent assay (ELISA) has been used for decades to detect and quantitatively measure proteins in samples.
 The western blot may be used for detection and quantification of individual proteins, where in an initial step, a complex protein mixture is separated using SDS-PAGE and then the protein of interest is identified using an antibody.

 Modified proteins may be studied by developing an antibody specific to that modification.
-For example, there are antibodies that only recognize certain proteins when they are tyrosine-phosphorylated, they are known as phospho-specific antibodies.
+For example, some antibodies only recognize certain proteins when they are tyrosine-phosphorylated, they are known as phospho-specific antibodies.
 Also, there are antibodies specific to other modifications.
 These may be used to determine the set of proteins that have undergone the modification of interest.

 Immunoassays can also be carried out using recombinantly generated immunoglobulin derivatives or synthetically designed protein scaffolds that are selected for high antigen specificity.
 Such binders include single domain antibody fragments (Nanobodies), designed ankyrin repeat proteins (DARPins) and aptamers.

 Disease detection at the molecular level is driving the emerging revolution of early diagnosis and treatment.
 A challenge facing the field is that protein biomarkers for early diagnosis may be present in very low abundance.
 The lower limit of detection with conventional immunoassay technology is the upper femtomolar range (10−13 M).
 Digital immunoassay technology has improved detection sensitivity three logs, to the attomolar range (10−16 M).
 This capability has the potential to open new advances in diagnostics and therapeutics, but such technologies have been relegated to manual procedures that are not well suited for efficient routine use.